Top 9 AutoCAD Alternatives for AV CAD Design

 Features

-• Complete set of edit, design, and automation tools (incl.
-Autolisp)
+• Complete set of 2D drafting and annotation tools with automation options.

-• Save time with PDF Import and batch printing
+• PDF import and batch printing to speed up documentation.

 Pricing